• Home

 Or do you despise the riches of His goodness, forbearance, and longsuffering, not knowing that the goodness of God leads you to repentance?
 But in accordance with your hardness and your impenitent heart you are treasuring up for yourself wrath in the day of wrath and revelation of the righteous judgment of God, who “will render to each one according to his deeds” (Romans 2:4-6)

-God's always offered a way to Him, but men chose enmity with God.
-From this choice they would know the fierceness of His wrath.
+God’s always offered a way to Him, but men chose enmity with God.
+From this choice, they would know the fierceness of His wrath.
 They would know His power and authority.
 They would know His justice.
-Every knee will bow and acknowledge God – even the unbeliever will bow in the end and agree with God.
+Every knee will bow and acknowledge God – even the unbeliever will bow and agree with God in the end.
 They will know His righteousness and holiness and agree with the punishment they will receive.

 Do we acknowledge God for all we have and all that is?
 Do we also quickly forget once our needs are met or the pain is minimized?

 Even in their punishment and destruction, God stands as their help.
-The nation would perish but the people can seek God.
+The nation would perish, but the people can seek God.
 He longs to be their King.
-There are no other choices in spite of what it may look like.
-All other apparent choices are deceptions to draw you away from The Living God.
+There are no other choices, despite what it may look like.
+All other apparent choices are deceptions to draw men away from the Living God.

-The people put their faith in other gods and other things that can't save them from the wrath of the true God of the universe.
-God gave them a king in anger, in his wrath He'll take him away.
-God chose Jereboam to sit on the throne of the northern kingdom and made great promises to him if he would walk in the ways of the Lord.
-Almost imediately, Jereboam set up calf worship in Dan and Bethel.
-It is noted of every northern king that they led Israel to sin like Jereboam.
-There was not one good king in the northern kingdom.
+The people put their faith in other gods and things that couldn’t save them from the wrath of the true God of the universe.
+God gave them a king in anger, in his wrath He’ll took him away – a seeming reference to Saul, an example of allowing them to live in God’s less-than-perfect will.
+When the kingdom split, God chose Jereboam to sit on the throne of the northern kingdom and made great promises to him if he would walk in the ways of the Lord.
+Almost immediately, Jereboam set up calf worship in Dan and Bethel.
+It is noted that every northern king led Israel to sin like Jeroboam did.
+There was not one good king in the north of the kingdom.

-We are so impressed with power.
-As I write this the Olympics are going on; we celebrate the speed, endurance and strength of the athletes.
-In science we are impressed with the ideas and inventions of man; the display of the power of our mind.
-We see the launching of rocket ships, the detonation of nuclear bombs and it goes on an on.
-Yet, none of these things compare to the power of God.
-It is a power to create by a word; he calls that into being which was not.
+Yet, none of these things compares to the power of God.
+It is a power to create with a word.
+He calls that into being which was not.
 He sets the galaxies into place and names the stars.
-Their His stars, His planets, His comets; set in place for us to discover.
-One of the greatest displays of God's power and authority is authority over life and death.
-He grants the breath of life; He is sovereign over death.
+They’re His stars, planets, and comets, all set in place for us to discover.
+One of God's most incredible displays of power and authority is authority over life and death.
+He grants the breath of life.
+He is sovereign over death.

-This nation that was judged and determine to die was still given a hope.
+This nation that was judged and determined to die was still given hope.
 That hope was found in God alone.
-We know this as the opportunity to be 'born again'.
+We know this as the opportunity to be “born again.”
 For us to be born again, we must have died to self.
 New life can only come from death.
-It is God who ransom's from the grave; He alone redeems from death.
+It is God who ransoms from the grave.
+He alone redeems from death.
 God is the plague and destruction of death and the grave.
 God, in His sovereign power, mocks the authority and power of the grave and death.

 Paul quotes the Septuagint translation of verse fourteen in 1 Corinthians 15:55.
 The verse presents rhetorical questions:

-The answer is 'no' as revealed by the last line of verse 14; at least not for the nation.
-God would not relent from the judgment on the naiton, but offers hope to the people.
-We know the answer becomes 'Yes' when we are in Christ.
-It is Christ who became this display of power over the grave and death.
-All the hope offered to these people in that day was a hope looking forward to Christ (though they didn't know how, or His name).
-Our hope is looking back in time to the resurrection as the display of this power.
-Jesus is the firstfruits; which holds the promise of a greater harvest to come.
-Those in Christ are that harvest; those that will follow Christ in resurrection life.
+The answer is ‘no’ as revealed by the last line of verse 14; at least not for the nation.
+God would not relent from the judgment on Israel, but he offers hope to the people.
+We know the answer becomes ‘Yes’ when we are in Christ.
+Christ became this display of power over the grave and death.
+All the hope offered to these people on that day was a hope looking forward to Christ (though they didn’t know how, or His name).
+Our hope is looking back at the resurrection as the display of this power.
+Jesus is the firstfruits, who promises a greater harvest to come.
+Those in Christ are the future harvest and will follow Christ in resurrection.

 Hosea 13:15-16

-The name 'Ephraim' means 'double fruitful'.
-Hosea presents a play on words here.
+The name Ephraim means double fruitful.
+Hosea presented a play on words here.
 Though Ephraim is known as fruitful among his brothers, this desolation will come.
 Hosea 12:1 said they pursued the east wind as an example of their worthless pursuits.
-This coming of the east wind is giving them their desires; it's God allowing the fruit of their unrighteous pursuits.
+The coming of the east wind is giving them their desires.
+It’s God allowing the fruit of their unrighteous pursuits.
 The living water of the spring and fountain – their source of life – would be dried up.
 Their wealth will be carried away.